Here you can find information on when and where exams will be, as well as how to fix exam conflicts.

 - **NOTE**: Correspondence exams at off-campus test sites often have different AM and PM start times.

-The Fall 2013 Term Exam Schedule is now posted in the SOLUS Student Centre:
+The Winter 2014 Term Exam Schedule will be posted in the SOLUS Student Centre on February 14, 2014:

 1. On your SOLUS main page, under the ‘Academics’ section, click on the ‘other academic…’ dropdown menu;